 Anderson and Yeoman often present images in symmetrical, flat compositions.

-This furthers the "storybook motif" Anderson aims to create with his visuals.
+This furthers the "storybook motif" that Anderson aims to create with his visuals.
 Viewers feel like they are moving through some sort of doll house world.
 This isn’t a world where reality forces you to compromise.

 The imagery in Wes Anderson films can be light and fluffy, but it's presented in a direct, succinct, and precise manner.
 This gives it style and weight.

-3.2 WES ANDERSON COLOR PALETTES
+3.2 WES ANDERSON COLOR PALETTE

 How does Wes Anderson use color?